Transcendent-Tapir/Glamorous-Gladiators/docs/actions.md

 - Attack: Make a roll to attack an enemy within your range.
 You are limited by the number of zones of your weapon and line of sight.
 - Use Your Words: Hype up an ally or get under your opponents skin.
 Make a roll to lower an allys stress or to raise an opponents stress.
 Use Your Words cannot be used to take out an enemy
 - Create an Opportunity: When you want to help an ally, roll to create an opportunity.
 Select the size asset you want to create for your ally and roll against it.
 On a success you create a one time use Opportunity asset of that die size that lasts until the start of your next turn, it also counts as a condition on you until the end of your next turn.
 On a failure, reduce the Opportunity asset and raise the condition.
 On a Heroic success raise the Opportunity asset and lower the condition.
 Failure and Success with a cost raise your Stress as normal.
-- Hold a Zone: Until your next turn, force any enemies to roll to move into or out of the zone you are in.
+- Hold a Zone: Until your next turn, force any enemies to roll to move into or out of a declared zone within your range.
 - Use a Special Technique: Activate one of your special techniques if you meet the requirements or spend a Spark.
+Special Techniques that describe an attack or move do not require the use of an additional attack or move action
 - Tend to Wounds: Make a roll against a stress track to reduce it.
 The opposing pool is composed of your own Stress and the targeted Stress, your own Stress twice if you are tending your own wounds.
 Tend to Wounds can be attempted once per stress track each day.

 All actions can be done twice on the same turn, with the exception of Hold a Zone.
 If you would like to create two opportunities, add both potential Opportunities to the opposing pool and make a singular roll.
 This still counts as 2 actions.